Financing an Investment Property: Creative Solutions for High-Velocity Deals

 • Blasting the wrong buy box: Segment by asset type, budget, and hold period before you send any deal.

 Use short follow-ups to keep momentum.
-A simple weekly touchpoint works well, and Text Message Marketing for Agents: Build Relationships and Win More Clients with Weekly SOI Outreach gives you a clean cadence that stays human.
+Text Message Marketing for Agents: Build Relationships and Win More Clients with Weekly SOI Outreach gives you a clean cadence that stays human.

 The 90-Day Investor Lead Engine

 This is a system, not a one-off email.
-The goal is to move investors from curiosity to an appointment where you can review their buy box, their cash position, and the funding options that fit.
+The goal is to move investors from curiosity to an appointment where you can review their buy box, cash position, and funding options.

-Weeks 1 to 4: Publish a creative finance hub page.
+Publish a creative finance hub page.
 Add four short articles that explain DSCR, seller carry, HELOC funding, and bridge capital in plain language.
-Tie each article to one simple worksheet that helps an investor estimate cash needed.

-Weeks 5 to 8: Run a five-email sequence that teaches one concept at a time and ends with an invite to a 15-minute strategy call.
-Keep the call intake form simple: target area, price range, and hold period.
+Run a five-email sequence that teaches one concept at a time and ends with an invite to a 15-minute strategy call.

-Weeks 9 to 12: Send a targeted mail drop to owners with long holding periods.
+Send a targeted mail drop to owners with long holding periods.
 Offer an equity review and a short list of next moves.
-This is where Direct Mail Marketing shines, because it reaches people who are not clicking ads but still own a lot of property wealth.

 ROI-First Content That Converts Investor Brains